bluewallumich/Math_to_Python/README.md

 # Data Science & Machine Learning Algorithms

 This repository provides implementations of fundamental data science statistical methods and machine learning algorithms.
+I am more or less using this to facilitate my own learning.

 ## Table of Contents